YUQXVI/group-project1/README.md

-# group-project1
+# Group-Project1
 The first group project (started during week 6)

 David Reidenbaugh, Kyle Lehman, Yuanheng Qu

-So far the python program asks the user for their name, number in PITT ID, and the year they were born.
-It uses these inputs to print out a customized greeting that welcomes the reader by their PITT ID and determines how many years ago they were born.
+## Installation

+Welcome to use the UserGreeting, you can run it by cloning it to the JupyterLab and open the .ipynb file.

+## Running

+The UserGreeting.ipynb should be used to return the PITT ID and the age of the user by collecting their full name, email, and birth year.